-Controlled atmosphere storage (CA) decrease chilling sensitivity of avocados, thus allowing storage at a lower temperature and for a longer period.
-An atmosphere containing 2-5% oxygen and 3-5% carbon dioxide delays the softening of Fuerte and Hass avocados held at 40 or $45^{\circ}F$ (4.4 or $7.2^{\circ}C$) and reduces the rate at which they ripen when transferred to air at 59°F (15°C).
+Controlled atmosphere storage (CA), especially high CO2 atmospheres, decrease chilling sensitivity of avocados, thus allowing storage at a lower temperature and for a longer period.
+An atmosphere containing 2-5% oxygen and 3-5% carbon dioxide delays the softening of Fuerte and Hass avocados held at 40 or 45°F (4.4 or 7.2°C) and reduces the rate at which they ripen when transferred to air at 59°F (15°C).
 An atmosphere containing 1% oxygen and 9% carbon dioxide at 50°F (10°C) maintains Lula avocados in acceptable eating quality and appearance for up to 9 weeks.
-Maintaining ethylene concentration below 1 ppm in the storage atmosphere is recommended because ethylene can enhance chilling injury symptoms.
-Fully-ripe (ready to eat) avocados can be kept at $36^{\circ}F$ (2°C) to delay further ripening and softening without danger of chilling injury.
+Maintaining ethylene concentration below 1 ppm during storage and transport is recommended because ethylene can enhance chilling injury symptoms.
+Fully-ripe (ready to eat) avocados can be kept at 36°F (2°C) to delay further ripening and softening without danger of chilling injury.